In a world-first, Sweden has rolled out an ambulance that solely handles mental health emergencies.

 Over in Sweden, 1,500 suicides and 15,000 suicide attempts are reported on a yearly basis.
 It poses, as all mental health does, a serious puzzle to solve.
 In order to step closer to understanding, Stockholm’s health care services have introduced the Psychiatric Emergency Response Team (PAM) – which is an ambulance dedicated solely to mental health care.
 It represents the first of its kind in the world, which ostensibly makes it an emergency response therapy room that can weave through traffic.

 While the PAM looks like the conventional ambulance on the outside, on the inside, comfortable seats have replaced stretchers, and the bright lights have been altered for a warmer glow.

 The team that operates the PAM includes two mental health nurses and one paramedic.
 In Sweden, the police traditionally handled cases such as those.
 By having trained professionals handling those cases, the benefits are twofold, a) the level of care is increased and b) the stigmatisation of those suffering from mental health conditions is reduced.
-Just spitballing here, and not a knock on our police force, but perhaps better outcomes may be better worked, when the truncheon, the Glock or the taser is not the optimal route..
+Just spitballing here, and not a knock on our police force, but perhaps better outcomes may be better worked, when the truncheon, the Glock, or the taser has been previously chosen.

 In Stockholm, PAM responds to over 130 calls per month on average.
 The vast majority of these calls relate to suicidal risk.

 Anki Björnsdotter works as a mental health nurse and gave a small insight into VICE’s John-David Ritz.

 “We help people who are suicidal and people who suffer from severe mental illness.
 It can be someone who is manic and not aware of their own mental state, such as a person who needs to go to a hospital without realising they need to.
 Also, people who are psychotic and people suffering from schizophrenia who haven’t taken their medicine and are in distress.